GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 You can do the basic CMake build process without using the batch file and advanced features, and understand the underlying steps, according to these instructions.
-This will build and install only one configuration, and can't be directly placed in a privileged location.
+This will build and install only one configuration, and can't be directly placed in a privileged location like `C:\Program Files`.

 In my opinion the best way to build a static libpqxx library on Windows for Visual Studio is an "out-of-source build" using CMake, in which source and build files are subdirectories of a top-level directory.
-(Check that your version of CMake is up to date.
-The minimum CMake version should be 3.17.1 and the latest is preferred.)
+(Check that your [version of CMake](https://cmake.org/) is up to date.
+The minimum CMake version should be 3.17.1 and the latest is preferred.
+And of course a late version of [PostgreSQL database](https://www.postgresql.org/download/windows/) must also be installed, version 12 preferred but at least version 10.)
 In this method you put the input source files subdirectory (`libpqxx-master` or `libpqxx-<version>`) into the top-level directory.
-Then in this top-level directory execute the following two
+Then in this top-level directory execute the following two commands:
-commands:

 ```
 cmake -S libpqxx-master -B build -DCMAKE_INSTALL_PREFIX="libpqxx"